 1. Set a practice schedule

-Having a practice schedule (or a study plan like this) helps you stay focused and avoid procrastination.
+Having a practice schedule helps you stay focused and avoid procrastination.
 The average brain learns 10-20 new words per hour.
 Make sure you avoid cramming too much at once as you could forget much more than you remember.
-You have plenty time to learn, there’s no rush!
+You have plenty of time to learn, there’s no rush!

 2. Visualize and learn in context